antonberezan/Nozzle/README.md

 ## Constructor

 The constructor takes 1 optional argument - resolver.
-The argument is a function that resolves a dependency
+The argument is a function that resolves a dependency.

 ``` js
 Nozzle( resolver? );